Cannot create deep directories when caps contain "path=/somepath"

 First time I noticed this bug in 10.2.0, but it is still present in 10.2.3

-#13 Updated by Dan van der Ster about 1 year ago
+#13 Updated by Dan van der Ster over 3 years ago

 Thanks Patrick.
 Indeed wip-17858-jewel resolves this for us.
 Both mkdir -p and our original untar kernel reproducer in #17893 are working now without permission denied errors.
 Thanks!
 Obviously would greatly appreciate if you tagged this for a jewel backport.